The parish church of central Finchley

 in remembrance of me.

-we proclaim his mighty resurrection and glorious ascension;
+rejoicing in his mighty resurrection and glorious ascension,

-and with this bread and this cup
+we bring before you this bread and this cup

-Jesus Christ our Lord.
+through Jesus Christ our Lord;

-Through him, and with him, and in him,
+by whom, and with whom, and in whom,

 in the unity of the Holy Spirit,

-be yours for ever and ever.
+for ever and ever.

 Amen.

-Kneel The Lord’s Prayer
+Kneel for The Lord’s Prayer

 Our Father, who art in heaven,